chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /apps/

-   A list of the PHAs as JSON
+   List all available userapps.

+     Will return :http:statuscode:`200` with an XML list of apps on success.

    :shortname: all_phas
    :accesscontrol: Any principal in Indivo.